Samuelberhan98736/SamuelBerhan98736/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My name is Samuel Berhan.
+I am currently a student at Georgia State University interested in Embedded Sytems and Hardware Engineering.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer vision, embedded systems ,advanced algorythms and advanced circuit design.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any projects that involves low level programming.